 - Up to $10,000 emergency grant within 3 days that does not have to be repaid (as of April 10, 2020, the SBA local offices have announced that this amount was limited to $1,000 per employee up to $10,000)

 - Intersects with the PPP, in that an outstanding EIDL used for payroll costs made between January 31, 2020, and April 3, 2020, less the amount of an advance is added to a PPP loan calculation.
 If the EIDL loan was not used for payroll costs, it does not affect eligibility for a PPP loan.

-18. What loans would be made available to midsized manufacturers and businesses under the CARES Act?
+19. What loans would be made available to midsized businesses under the CARES Act?

 - The Department of Treasury is required to endeavor to seek the implementation of a Federal Reserve lending program that targets U.S.-eligible businesses (and, to the extent practicable, nonprofit organizations) with between 500 and 10,000 employees, subject to additional terms and conditions.

 - The CARES Act also suggests that the Federal Reserve may establish a Main Street Business Lending Program or facility that supports lending to small and midsized businesses on such terms and conditions that are consistent with its authority under the Federal Reserve Act.
 See Question 21.